TheD4nM4n/admin/README.md

     - Welcome messages automatically welcome people to your server
     - Make your own custom messages
     - Easy way to change the welcome channel
+- Automatic moderation
+    - Immediate deletion of messages with vulgar language
+    - Add custom words to a blacklist
+    - Utilize a default word list for easy moderation
+- Event management
+    - Commands to draw winners for giveaways
+- Modular nature
+    - Based off of discord.py's Cog system
+    - Easy assignment of custom modules

 ### Planned features